estebanmunchjones2019/burger-builder-Redux-Thunk-classes/README.md

 ## General info

 This project was coded to learn React best practices and patterns.
-[Redux](https://github.com/facebook/react) was used to manage state and the [redux-thunk](https://github.com/reduxjs/redux-thunk) was used to perform asynchronous tasks.
+[Redux](https://github.com/facebook/react) was used to manage state and [redux-thunk](https://github.com/reduxjs/redux-thunk) was used to perform asynchronous tasks.
 There are class based and functional components.